Leading the Industry

 INFORMATION REPORTED TO FINCEN

 Reporting Companies that do not qualify for an exemption will need to file a beneficial ownership information (BOI) report to FinCEN containing details about the reporting company itself and two categories of individuals – beneficial owners and company applicants.
-Reporting companies formed on or after January 1, 2024 need not report company applicant information.
+Reporting companies formed prior to January 1, 2024 need not report company applicant information.

 BENEFICIAL OWNERS